Attribution Theory

 To support the development of adaptive attribution styles, teachers and parents can encourage children to reflect on their experiences and consider the various factors that contribute to positive and negative events.

-By guiding children to recognize the role of both personal and situational factors in shaping their experiences, adults can help them develop a balanced and accurate understanding of their own abilities and the world around them.
+By guiding children to recognise the role of both personal and situational factors in shaping their experiences, adults can help them develop a balanced and accurate understanding of their own abilities and the world around them.

 Furthermore, promoting a focus on controllable factors, such as effort and strategy, can empower children to take responsibility for their actions and foster a sense of self-efficacy.
 This, in turn, can contribute to more effective coping mechanisms, greater resilience in the face of challenges, and improved mental health outcomes.